numba/numba/docs/source/extending/overloading-guide.rst

-  change log / repo, then you'll need to decide whether to branch logic and attempt to replicate the logic across versions, or use a version gate (with associated wording in the docs) to advertise that Numba replicates NumPy from v1.11 onwards, for example.
+  change log / repo, then you'll need to decide whether to branch logic and attempt to replicate the logic across versions, or use a version gate (with associated wording in the docs) to advertise that Numba replicates NumPy from some particular version onwards.

-* You can look at the Numba source code for inspiration, much of the overloaded NumPy functions and methods are in ``numba/targets/arrayobj.py``.
+* You can look at the Numba source code for inspiration, many of the overloaded NumPy functions and methods are in ``numba/targets/arrayobj.py``.
 Good implementations to look at are: